-Disney Water Parks – Blizzard Beach Water Park
+Disney’s Blizzard Beach Water Park

-Disney believed that their new ski resort was doomed.
-However, as the slush began to run down the mountainside and water pooled at the bottom, the resort was saved by the most unlikely of sources: a playful alligator.
+A fictional freak snowstorm suddenly hit Central Florida one day.
+The western end of Walt Disney World property was blanketed in powdery fresh snow.
+Disney immediately put into place plans for a ski resort.
+Chair lifts were built, toboggan runs implemented, and trails groomed.
+The resort looked picture perfect.
+Unfortunately, before the park could open temperatures soared and the snow melted.
+As the slush began to run down the mountainside and water pooled at the bottom, the resort was saved by the most unlikely of sources: a playful alligator.
 The alligator took a body slide down the mountainside, splashing happily into the pool below.
 At that moment, a new plan was hatched, to create a water park from the already existing ski resort.
-Thus, Blizzard Beach Water Park was born.
-The park keeps faithfully to the storyline.
+Thus, Disney’s Blizzard Beach waterpark was born.

-Blizzard Beach Attractions
+Blizzard Beach Schedule

 Downhill Double Dipper